Manual pages: mcmcdiffmceditmcview

 59 ESTR_SUCCESS = 0,

-60 /* problem means, that not every characters was successfully converted (They are
+60 /* Problem means, that not every character was successfully converted (some are

-61 * replaced with questionmark).
-So is impossible convert string back.
+61 * replaced with question marks).
+So it is impossible to convert string back.

 62 */